03axdov/Neural-Network-Framework/README.md

 # Neural-Network-Framework
-A Neural Network framework, built with Python and Numpy.
+> A Neural Network framework, built with Python and Numpy.
+Currently working on another framework called Musky, specifically for Computer Vision.

 While the framework is currently functional it is not done.
 There are several improvements that can be made:
 - More optimizers, activation functions etc.